SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In most C-family languages (of the ones I can write, C# and Rust) to dereference you use the dereference operator *.
 In Rust, the Trait that controls the behavior of the dereference operator is Deref, which has a method deref implementing dereferencing.

-In Rust, a slice is a fat pointer.
 In Rust, a slice is a view into a block of memory by means of a pointer that also stores a length.
 In Rust, any linear collection type can be sliced.
 In Rust, slices are considered a reference and have the same semantics as references do.